Amazon Lambda function logging in Python - Amazon Lambda

 Amazon Lambda function logging in Python

 Amazon Lambda automatically monitors Lambda functions and sends log entries to Amazon CloudWatch.
 Your Lambda function comes with a CloudWatch Logs log group and a log stream for each instance of your function.
 The Lambda runtime environment sends details about each invocation and other output from your function's code to the log stream.
-For more information about CloudWatch Logs, see Accessing Amazon CloudWatch logs for Amazon Lambda.
+For more information about CloudWatch Logs, see Using Amazon CloudWatch logs with Amazon Lambda.

-To output logs from your function code, you can use the built-in loggingmodule .
+To output logs from your function code, you can use the built-in logging module.
 For more detailed entries, you can use any logging library that writes to stdout or stderr.

 Printing to the log